L3fteris/odin-recipes/README.md

 This is a README file for Odin Recipes project.
-The project is made only by html and css.
+The project is made only by html and css